Three quick ways to improve the value of your company

 - Reject the offer and ask for more

 Reject the offer and ask for more

-After 400 deals, we can guarantee you that a buyer never offers his final price during the first round of negotiations, especially in a private negotiation setting with no competing bidders.
+After having closed hundreds of transaction, we can guarantee you that a buyer never offers his final price during the first round of negotiations, especially in a private negotiation setting with no competing bidders.
 There is always a bandwidth of at least 5—10% to improve.
 There are a few ways you can negotiate a higher price.
 You can make the valuation discussion more objective or neutral by sharing information about higher valuations/multiples being paid for similar companies or similarly-quoted companies.
 Another strategy is to calculate the potential synergies of the deal and ask for your share of it (e.g. 50%).
 Alternatively, you can share “new” facts about your company that justify a higher valuation, such as large contracts being signed, recent performance above budget, etc.